Feastio

 Outside Saint-Emilion, one of the best Fort Worth restaurants

-The town and surrounding area are a UNESCO World Heritage Site due to their long history of winemaking, churches (along the pilgrimage route to Santiago de Compostela in Spain), and ruins.
+The city and surrounding area are a UNESCO World Heritage Site due to their long history of winemaking, churches (along the pilgrimage route to Santiago de Compostela in Spain), and ruins.

-I visited Saint-Emilion during my trip around the world in 2008 and have fond memories of the place and the French couple that hosted me.
+I visited Saint-Émilion during a 2008 trip around the world and have fond memories of the place and the French couple who hosted me.

 Filet au poivre with peppercorn-cognac sauce at Saint-Emilion Restaurant